Should You Play Music During Sex?

 29% of people said that their favourite genre in the bedroom was easy listening, while 25%, surprisingly, said that they enjoyed a bit of rock while having sex.
 No other genre rated as highly, showing that, if you do want to put some music on while you get it on, you should go for easy listening and rock.

 Not sure what song to listen to?
 Adam & Eve consulted Spotify, an online music streaming service, about the top songs listened to on Valentine’s Day.
 Their top list was filled with a lot of artists I haven’t heard of, but everyone agreed that the best song to have sex to is Intro by The XX.

 Dreams by Fou De Toi took second place on the list, while Chet Faker’s Talk is Cheap held firmly on to the number three spot.

 It is clear from these results that music and sex actually work really well together.
 For a start, it helps to set the mood and get you turned on, making you want sex more and more.
 The rhythm of the music can help set the pace as you’re fucking, and it will leave you grinning from ear to ear whenever you hear that song in the future.

 Music is also a great way to time yourself.
 If you know that you only have half an hour with your partner before you have to run off back to work, create a playlist that is thirty minutes long.
 You can fuck away with the music playing, enjoying the moment, without constantly checking the clock to see if you are late.

 Do you listen to music in the bedroom, or do you prefer to hear the sound of your partner moaning away as you lick at her wet pussy?
 Have you got a favourite song for sex, or even a favourite band?

-You can use the comment box below to tell us your sexy music thoughts, or you could see what others are saying over on the Escort England forum.
+You can use the comment box below to tell us your sexy music thoughts, or you could see what others are saying.
 You might find some new songs to add to your list, or maybe even get talking to a London escort about the best bands out there!